juanjux/CallingDFromCExample/README.md

 Then just run "make" and run ./binary.

 This example links against the runtime and uses the GC so the C code needs to call the exported initialize() function.
-This (both the call and the runtime+GC) can be avoided in this example by using printf() and snprintf() to print or concatenate the strings in the D side (tested).
+This (both the call and the runtime+GC) can be avoided in this example by using printf() and snprintf() to print or concatenate the strings in the D side and marking functions as @nogc (tested).